dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA1071](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1071): Constructor parameters should match referenced property and field names
+## [CA1071](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1071): Constructor parameter names should match the bound property or field names

 For a constructor having [JsonConstructor] attribute each parameter name must match with a property or field name for proper deserialization.